-Blood Pressure Alarm on Hospital Monitor: Troubleshooting Guide--1.10
+Blood Pressure Alarm on Hospital Monitor: Troubleshooting Guide

-NIBP (non-invasive blood pressure) is one of the most frequently measured parameters on patient monitors in every care setting—from the ICU to general medical-surgical floors.
-Yet blood pressure measurement is also highly prone to error.
+NIBP (non-invasive blood pressure) is one of the most frequently measured parameters on patient monitors.
+Yet BP measurement is also highly prone to error.
 A landmark consensus document published in the Journal of Hypertension found that a single 5 mmHg measurement error can lead to incorrect hypertension classification in millions of patients.
 In hospital monitoring, these errors translate directly into false alarms, missed readings, and potentially inappropriate treatment decisions.

 Understanding NIBP Readings: A Quick Refresher